Emulations. Childhoods at School

 November 30, 2018: Submission of the final version of the manuscripts to the journal

-February 2019: Print issue published and available online
+February 2019: Publication of the print issue and online release

 Submission Guidelines

-– Contributions to this issue should be based on a thorough and detailed analysis of field survey data, while also offering methodological and theoretical insights into the issues raised here.
+– Contributions to this issue should be based on a thorough and detailed analysis of field survey data, while also offering methodological and theoretical reflections on the questions raised here.

-– Submit a 1,000-word article proposal that includes the title, a summary of the argument, details about the corpus and methodology, as well as a brief biography stating the author’s discipline and professional status.
+– Submit a proposal for a 1,000-word article that includes the title, a summary of the argument, details on the corpus and methodology, as well as a brief biographical note specifying the author’s discipline and professional status.

 – Submit by March 20 to frederique.giraud@ens-lyon.fr and redac(at)revue-emulations.net